carolynnharris/Saci_Enviro_d2H/README.md

 - Ensure that you have all of the required libraries installed by inspecting the Setup chunks

 ## Folders
 - 00_DataInputs: Contains all raw datasets needed to produce the tables and figures in this paper.
-There are subfolders for each dataset type: 01: Growth Curves, 02: Lipid & Isotope Data, 03: GC-FID chromatogram, 04: Ring Difference data from the literature, 05: Summary of published fractionation values compiled by Rhim et al., 2024, 06: Fractionation and growth data from Dirghangi and Pagani 2013
+There are subfolders for each dataset type:
+  - **01: Growth Curves - files are named after the researcher and year the experiment was conducted **
+  - **02: Lipid & Isotope Data - file contains all lipid and isotope data compiled by the lead author **
+  - **03: GC-FID chromatogram - a representative chromatogram from S. acidocaldarius containing all BP moieties**
+  - **04: Ring Difference data from the literature - summary of published ring difference data**
+  - **05: Rhim et al., 2024 - summary of published fractionation values compiled by Rhim et al., 2024**
+  - **06: Dirghangi and Pagani 2013 - Fractionation and growth data from a study on H. marismortui**
 - 00_Experiment Dataframes: Populated with .RDS and .csv summary files for each experiment, produced by "00 Data Calcs & Experiment Subsets.R" script
 - 01_SummaryTables: Populated with summary tables CSV files after running "01 Sumary Tables.R" script
 - 02_SummaryFigs: Populated with figures (PNG files) after running the other scripts (see below for details)